simeononsecurity/simeononsecurity.ch/content/other/improve-helium-syncing-speeds-by-creating-a-helium-cache/index.md

 ```
 ### Creating the Syncing Script:
 Now we have the miner docker container setup, we'll need to set up syncing to and from your helium miners.
-Modify this script with your helium miners public IPv4 addresses;
+Modify this script with your helium miners public IPv4 addresses:
 ```bash
 docker exec miner miner peer connect /ip4/xxx.xxx.xxx.xxx/tcp/44158